3 Nanoscale: molecular motors

 3.5.1 Molecular dynamics study of the Lymn–Taylor cycle

 This topic is the motivation of R. Manevy’s the PhD thesis at MSME.
 It is done in collaboration with A. Houdusse from Institut Curie.
-This work has been presented in several conferences and workshop (Caruel et al. 2022; Manevy, Detrez, et al. 2021; Manevy, Caruel, et al. 2021).
-A paper is in preparation.
+This work has been presented in several conferences and workshop: Caruel et al., “Umbrella Sampling for the estimation of the free energy barrier of Pi release in Myosin,” 2022; Manevy et al., “Étude mécanique d’une protéine du muscle,” 2021, Manevy et al., “Identification of Free Energy Barriers Associated With Transition In Myosin cycle Using Umbrella Sampling,” 2021.
+A journal article is in preparation.

 The objective of this work is to close the gap between structural mechanisms of the molecular motors functioning inferred from crystallographic data and more coarse theoretical models.
 The strategy is to project the high-dimension dynamics of the molecular system onto a low dimension manifold, enabling physiological timescale simulations based on Stochastic Differential Equations alike the ones presented in section Section 3.4.3.

-For instance, the parameters characterizing energy landscape that is used in (Marcucci and Truskinovsky 2010; Caruel, Moireau, and Chapelle 2019; Kimmig and Caruel 2020) to describe the power stroke are usually calibrated using data from fast load change experiments performed on muscle fiber.
-One could also compute this energy landscape from molecular dynamics simulations.
+For instance, the parameters characterizing energy landscape that is used to describe the power stroke are usually calibrated using data from fast load change experiments performed on muscle fiber.49 One could also compute this energy landscape from molecular dynamics simulations.

 In the PhD work of R. Manevy, we studied the step of the actin-myosin interaction cycle where the inorganic phosphate (Pi), a product of the ATP hydrolysis, is released from the active site.
-The interplay between this escape from the active site and the power stroke conformational change is a subject of debate: is the release occuring before or after the working stroke, or can they occur simultaneously (see Llinas et al. 2015 for a review on the topic)?
+The interplay between this escape from the active site and the power stroke conformational change is a subject of debate: is the release occuring before or after the working stroke, or can they occur simultaneously?50

-To test several escape pathways and their associated energetic costs, we performed Umbrella Sampling simulations starting with two christallographic structures and several local configuraiton of the Pi within the active site, see Figure 3.13.
+To test different escape pathways and their associated energetic costs, we performed Umbrella Sampling simulations starting with two crystallographic structures and several local configuraiton of the Pi within the active site, see Figure 3.11.

 We found that the initial condition of the simulation, and in particular the orientation of the Pi within the active site, greatly affects the escape pathway and the associated potential of mean force.
 The statistical validation of these observations are work in progress.